WELCOME TO MY PERSONAL WEBSITE

 But it was a Humpback Whale that was the spur to make animal rights my ultimate goal.

 After that I left Holland for good.
 But the strength and passion of the people, all united against corrupt officialdom to save a helpless creature is something I will never forget.
-It's what made me vow I'd make activism something that I will pursue before anything else, with all my core, for the rest of my life.
+It's what made me vow I'd make activism something that I'd pursue before anything else, with all my core, for the rest of my life.

 Old Turkish Proverb: There lies a lion in every heart.